These killers are either dead, incarcerated, or disappeared though it won't matter. You'll still want to lock your doors after reading this.

 Nothing strikes terror in a person quite like a serial killer.
 Just reading about these notorious killers will make you want to lock your doors, even if it’s been years since the killer was caught or executed.
 Indeed, these 11 American serial killers are a special kind of terrifying.

 One was described by neighbors as a friendly and likable man.
 Another was a six-foot-nine-inch sociopath with a violent past and an IQ of 145.
-These killers might have looked different on the surface, but underneath they all shared one thing: a menacing and all-consuming hunger for bloodshed.
+These serial killers from the U.S. might have looked different on the surface, but underneath they all shared one thing: a menacing and all-consuming hunger for bloodshed.

 Famous American Serial Killers: Jeffrey Dahmer